bitfaster/BitFaster.Caching/README.md

 MemoryCache is perfectly servicable, but it has some limitations:

 - Makes heap allocations when the native object key is not type string.
 - Is not 'scan' resistant, fetching all keys will load everything into memory.
-This is known as sequential flooding.
 - Does not scale well with concurrent writes.
 - Contains perf counters that can't be disabled
 - Uses an heuristic to estimate memory used, and evicts items using a timer.
 The 'trim' process may remove useful items, and if the timer does not fire fast enough the resulting memory pressure can be problematic (e.g. induced GC).